HetlesaetherTA/dockerOrchestrator/README.md

 ### Start:

 #### Warning!:
-- Dev runs in containerized environment, it can change docker containers state, but not alter host fs
+- Dev runs in containerized environment, it can change docker containers state, but not alter host fs (aside from provided directories (default `/tmp/dockerOrchistrator`)
 - Prod runs directly on host, use with caution.

 ```bash